py-mine/mcproto/docs/contributing/guides/docstrings-and-reference.md

 In our case, we use the [Google style](https://google.github.io/styleguide/pyguide.html#38-comments-and-docstrings) for writing docstrings.

-## Google Style docstrings
+## Google Style docstrings formatting

-While you should ideally just read over the [official specification](https://google.github.io/styleguide/pyguide.html#38-comments-and-docstrings) (don't worry, it's actually quite readable; well, other than the white theme)

-That said, you can also take a quick glance through some of these examples below, that quickly demonstrate the style.
+While you should ideally just read over the [official specification](https://google.github.io/styleguide/pyguide.html#38-comments-and-docstrings) (don't worry, it's actually quite readable; well, other than the white theme), you can also take a quick glance through some of these examples below, that quickly demonstrate the style.

 ```python
 def deal_damage(entity: Entity, damage: int) -> None: